Uniform Innkeepers Tax

 - A leadership structure for the organization.
 Most bureaus have an executive director who runs the bureau and who has expertise in marketing and promotions, and preferably non-profit management.

-- A timeline for the bureau to begin.
-Most bureaus take about a year to create, which allows for tax collection over the year and seed money for the start-up of the organization.
+- A timeline for the tourism commission and services to begin.
+Most counties take about a year to plan, which allows for tax collection over the year and seed money for the start-up of the services and/or separate non profit organization.

 The ITA can assist with questions, support or documents for any of the above.
 Contact us here.